featurist/banana-shark/README.md

 module.exports = describe => {

   describe(
-    'one hundred and twenty three',              // name () => 123,                                   // factory
+    'one hundred and twenty three',              // name (optional) () => 123,                                   // factory
-    it => it("is less than 200", n => n < 200),  // assertion
+    it => it.equals(123),                        // assertion
-    it => it.equals(123)                         // assertion
+    it => it("is less than 200", n => n < 200)   // assertion
   )

 }
 ```

-`describe` takes a factory function as its first argument, followed by any
+`describe` takes an optional name as its first argument, followed by a mandatory
-number of either assertions about the result of the factory function, or nested
+factory function, followed by any number of either assertions that operate on
-describe blocks.
+the result of the factory function, or nested describe blocks.

 `it` takes the name of an assertion, followed by a predicate that is passed
 the result of the factory function: